 Cancer Scripts, in poems and pictures

-Poetry selected and digital images created by Alysa Cummings
+by Alysa Cummings

 The therapist listens.
 Listens to all of it.
 Listens and nods in places.
 Murmurs the occasional uh-huh to keep me talking.
 With her encouragement, I slowly spill details from my cancer story.
 The current chapter just happens to be, "Post-Surgery #1 and Pre-Round Two of Chemo."